MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 ---
 localization_priority: Normal
-description: 'Summary: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange Server 2016 and Exchange Server 2019.' ms.topic: article
+description: 'Summary: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange Server 2013.' ms.topic: article
 author: mattpennathe3rd
 ms.author: v-mapenn